George Theodore

-George Basil Theodore (born November 13, 1947) is a retired Major League Baseball player.
-Nicknamed "The Stork", the 6 ft 4 in, 190 lb Theodore played outfield for the New York Mets in 1973 and 1974.
-He is probably best remembered for a brutal collision in left-center field with Don Hahn in a game against the Atlanta Braves at Shea Stadium on July 7, 1973.
-As a result of the collision, Ralph Garr scored an inside-the-park home run, and Theodore dislocated his hip and had to be carried off the field on a stretcher.
+George Basil Theodore (born November 13, 1947) is an American former professional baseball outfielder.
+Nicknamed "the Stork", the 6 ft 4 in, 190 lb he played in Major League Baseball (MLB) for the New York Mets in 1973 and 1974.
+He is probably best remembered for a brutal collision in left-center field with Don Hahn.

-He is also remembered for his offbeat personality and idiosyncratic interviews.
+His offbeat personality and idiosyncratic interviews made Theodore a fan favorite with Mets fans.
 For example, he once remarked, "I've been trying transcendental meditation, and that helps me be passive and wait on the curve.
 I've got to find something else to hit the slider."